Streaming video explanations

 What we learn

-• If we don't learn to position the Gospel positively and persuasively in a secular humanist society, we will be regarded as doomsday people, and our churches are likely to continue to decline.
+- If the Gospel is not positioned positively and persuasively in a secular society, Christians will be regarded as doomsday people and churches are likely to continue to decline.

 VIDEO 2 – MILLENNIALS